zuzanadobes/DRLND-Project-Navigation/REPORT.md

 ### Reward plot

-The number of episodes needed to solve the environment: # A plot of rewards per episode is included to show rewards received as the number of episodes goes over 100:
+The number of episodes needed to solve the environment: ##<br>
+A plot of rewards per episode is included to show rewards received as the number of episodes goes over 100 : ##<br>

 ### Ideas for Future Work